Review | Oculus Quest 2 is lighter, faster, better ... cheaper? Yup, cheaper.

 In 2019 the Oculus Quest debuted the most unencumbered, and thereby best VR experience to date.
-Powered by a smartphone, a wireless handset and ergonomic controllers that sat perfectly in the palm of your hand, the Quest may not have been the most powerful VR tech on the market, with neither the sharpest graphics nor the crispest audio, but it was easily the most immersive and affordable.
+Powered by a smartphone, a wireless headset and ergonomic controllers that sat perfectly in the palm of your hand, the Quest may not have been the most powerful VR tech on the market, with neither the sharpest graphics nor the crispest audio, but it was easily the most immersive and affordable.
 A little over a year later, the Quest is entering a second generation, one in which the Quest 2 (available Oct.
 13) takes another bounding step toward realizing the high fidelity, fully immersive, no-strings-attached virtual reality experience we’ve always imagined.
 And, shockingly, it does so for $100 less than its predecessor.

 To be clear, the Quest 2 is not the most potent VR product out there.
 That honor likely remains with Valve Index.
 But that honor also comes with a price tag of $749 for the headset and controllers, and still requires a computer with 8-plus gigabytes of ram, a Dual Core processor and a respectable graphics card that would run you a few hundred bucks by itself if you needed to upgrade.
 On the other hand, if you have a smartphone with Apple iOS 10 or later, or Android 5.0 or later, all you need to purchase is the Quest 2, which will retail for as low as $299.